waynehoggett/AzureHackathons/2 - DevOps with GitHub/Challenges/1.3/readme.md

 We will use GitHub Actions to automate the deployment of our Azure infrastructure.
 For our application, we will deploy 3 environments: `dev`, `test` and `prod`.
 Each environment will have its own Web App, however all of our environments will share a single Resource Group, App Service Plan, Application Insights instance, and Azure Container Registry.

-🗈 NOTE: In real deployments, all your environments will likely not share these resources.
+📝 NOTE: In real deployments, all your environments will likely not share these resources.

 1. Review the ARM template.
 Notice how it defines a number of parameters and uses them to create the Resource Group, App Service Plan, Web App, Application Insights, and Azure Container Registry.

-2. Update the parameters section of the ARM template, replacing all instances of `<prefix>` with a unique lowercase 5 letter name.
+2. Using Visual Studio Code, update the parameters section of the ARM template, replacing all instances of `<prefix>` with a unique lowercase 5 letter name.
 The resulting name needs to be globally unique to correctly provision resources.

     <details>
     <summary>💡 Tips and Tricks</summary>